U.S. carries out air strike on Taliban, calls for halt to 'needless attacks'

 The United States on Wednesday carried out its first air strike on Taliban fighters in Afghanistan since the two sides signed a troop withdrawal agreement on Saturday.
 A U.S. forces spokesman confirmed the incident in southern Helmand province, hours after President Donald Trump spoke by phone with chief Taliban negotiator Mullah Baradar Akhund on Tuesday, the first known conversation between a U.S. leader and a top Taliban official.

 The Taliban fighters "were actively attacking an (Afghan National Security Forces) checkpoint.
-This was a defensive strike to disrupt the attack," said Colonel Sonny Leggett, a spokesman for the U.S. Forces in Afghanistan in a tweet.
+This was a defensive strike to disrupt the attack," Colonel Sonny Leggett, a spokesman for U.S. Forces, Afghanistan, said in a tweet.
 He said Washington was committed to peace but would defend Afghan forces if needed.

 "Taliban leadership promised the (international) community they would reduce violence and not increase attacks.
 We call on the Taliban to stop needless attacks and uphold their commitments," he said.
 The air strike was the first by the United States against the Taliban in 11 days, when a reduction in violence agreement had begun between the sides in the lead up to Saturday's pact.